epfl-ada/ada-2023-project-shinebrightlikeadamon/README.md

 We perform Analysis of Variance (an extension of the t-test used to compare the means of three or more groups) to compare the means of movie ratings from different communities of actors, after having conducted network analysis.

 ### Correlation Analysis:
-We perform Correlation Analysis, with Pearson's Correlation Coefficient, to find out if there's a statistical relationship ratings are box-office revenue.
+We perform Correlation Analysis, with Pearson's Correlation Coefficient, to find out if there's a statistical relationship for most questions before applying any regression or further analysis.

 ### T-Test
 We utilze T-Tests to check different hypotheses, e.g. whether the difference between the results of two groups is statistically significant or not.